Spotify continues to dominate the global music streaming industry with 675 million monthly active users and a 31.7% market share.

 Spotify surpasses Apple Podcasts, which has a 12% share, and other platforms like Pandora (7%), Amazon Music (6%), and iHeartRadio (6%).

 This data indicates that many podcast listeners prefer platforms like YouTube.
-To stay competitive, Spotify could analyze listener behavior and preferences to improve its content strategy, ensuring it meets the changing needs of its audience.
+To stay competitive, Spotify could analyze listener behavior and preferences to improve its content strategy and ensure that it meets the changing needs of its audience.

 The table below shows the share of monthly podcast listeners on Spotify in the podcast industry: